BCDevOps/developer-experience/docs/ssoUpgrade/sso-7.4-upgrade-notification.md

 There will be a __two week__ interval between Dev and Test upgrades where you and your team will be able to test out your application integration as well as API Usage.
 We will assume that Dev SSO upgrade works fine for your application integration if we do not hear of any issues by Sep 4.

 Between Test and Prod, there will be __one week__ to report any bugs, or integration issues.
-The two week interval between Dev and Test environments will the best opportunity to debug and integrate your application with the new version of Keycloak.

 Platform Service team will able available to help troubleshoot issues encountered after the upgrade if any SSO admin action is needed.
 However, if you have any customization in the realm, please refer to the release notes (provided in the top of the doc) for details.